Photo: Erik McLean, Pexels

 - Covered ice rink

-- Outdoor rink from winter onwards, depending on weather conditions
+- Outdoor rink from around mid-December, depending on weather conditions

 - Rental available on site